 The Quarter Horse is one of the oldest American breeds.
 The history of the Quarter Horse begins in Virginia in the early 17th century when American settlers obtained horses from the Chickasaw Indians.
 These wild horses were descendents of the horses brought to America by the Spanish explorers.
 They were then crossed them with imported English ‘running horses'.
 These horses were well- suited to the needs of the early colonials, everything from pulling, hauling, and as riding horses.

 The Quarter Horse began to move westward with the pioneers.
 Its speed and agility made it known as a great cow pony.
-It is said that the Quarter Horse is able to ‘stop on a dime' from a full gallop.
+It is said that the Quarter Horse can stop on a dime from a full gallop.
 Their stocky build with muscular hindquarters made them ideal sprinters, and they began to dominated short-distance racing.
 Quarter Horse racing has continued in the western United States and is still alive today.

 The first Quarter Horse registry, the American Quarter Horse Association, was founded by Robert Denhard in 1940.
 Today there are more than 3 million registered horses, making it the largest breed registry in the world.
 With its long history and development in the United States, the American Quarter horse could be considered as one the native American horses.